 The sensations of heartburn or discomfort from reflux are transmitted from the esophagus by the spinal splanchnic afferent nerves.
 These sensations may be modulated by vagal afferent nerves.
 A series of high-pressure zones, or sphincters, and zones of complex neural interaction propel the forward movement of food and liquid into the stomach and retard the return or reflux of gastric contents back into the esophagus.
 The intrinsic lower esophageal sphincter (LES), along with its extrinsic components, is the mechanism chiefly responsible for preventing gastric reflux back into the esophagus (Fig. 37-1).
 The LES is identified on intraluminal manometry as a 2- to 4-cm-long zone of high pressure at the GEJ.
 A ringed circular muscle is also present at this junction.
 The vessel density and amount of connective tissue are greater in LES muscle than in the remainder of the esophagus.
 This region is also rich in mitochondria and smooth endoplasmic reticulum.

 Normal anatomy of the lower esophageal sphincter (LES).

 The LES exerts a resting basal pressure in normal individuals.
 The tonic muscular contraction that is the hallmark of the LES contributes to the resting tone, distinguishing this region from the esophageal body.
 Inhibition of LES contraction is mediated largely through nitric oxide, whereas excitation is mediated through acetylcholine.
 Even with ablation of all neural input, the LES maintains its intrinsic basal smooth muscle tone.
-This muscular tone is distributed unevenly throughout the sphincter.
-The ...
+This muscular tone is distributed unevenly throughout the ...